Learn what to look for when buying a used car so that you don’t end up with a lemon.

 Cracks, no matter how small, are always a big deal, however.
 Extreme temperatures cause glass to expand or contract, causing even the tiniest crack to become bigger over time.

-Headlights and taillights are two of the most important aspects of a car.
+The headlights and taillights are two of the most important aspects of a car.
 They allow you to see and be seen in limited visibility conditions such as nighttime and signal to other motorists your intentions.

 Check that all turn signals, high beams, low beams, and brake lights work well.
 Make sure the lenses are not cracked, discolored, or fogged.